-Overall decrease in patent stats, pandemic continues to stifle numbers
+Overall decrease in patent statistics, pandemic continues to stifle numbers

 |This Week

-|Percentage of change
+|Percentage of Change

 |Delhi